afunnydev/tinysociety/content/articles/2018-09-21-caboose-for-sale-yes-you-can-live-in-a-refurbished-train-wagon.md

 ## Different Available Dimensions For a Caboose

 There are many sizes available for a Caboose.
-If you want to build from an actual train wagon, those are the regular sizes you will find:
+Each of the manufacturer has its own sizes so it varies a lot from one to another.
+But as a guideline, the dimensions should be around those numbers:

-Lenght: 48" to 60"
+Lenght: 30 to 50 feet

-Width: between 14½" and 15"
+Width: between 9 and 10 feet

-Height: 21"
+Height: 10 to 14 feet (depending if you count in the coupola)

-If you are building a caboose looking tiny house, then there are no dimensions standards.
+If you are building a caboose looking tiny house, there are no dimension standards.
+Your imagination and the [building regulations in your state](https://www.tinysociety.co/articles/tiny-house-laws-united-states/) are the limit!

 ## Where to Find a Caboose for Sale